 \subsection{The auction market}

-In this section we define \textit{informally} the auction market we are considering.
-The mathematical definition is presented in the next section.
-We consider a financial asset with efficient price $P^*$ traded in a batch auction with a fixed duration $T>0$.
-In this auction, we consider two types of traders: strategic market makers, choosing their bidding prices and controlling their intensity of arrivals along the auction duration and investors sending market order to buy or sell the asset with a fix volume.
+In this section, we define informally the auction market we are considering.
+The rigorous mathematical formulation is presented in the subsequent section.
+We consider a financial asset with an efficient price $P^*$ traded in a batch auction of fixed duration $T>0$.
+Within this auction, we model two types of participants: strategic market makers, who continuously control their bidding prices and arrival intensities throughout the auction, and institutional investors, who send market orders to buy or sell fixed volumes of the asset.

-\paragraph{Efficient price} The market trades a risky asset with efficient price $P^*$ defined as: where $W$ is a Brownian motion and $\sigma$ a fixed constant.
-We denote $P_T^{cl}$ to be the clearing price of the auction determined by the stock exchange.
-This notion of efficient price can be seen has the price induced by the Efficient Market Hypothesis (no-arbitrage price), or more realistically the mid price in a limit order book.
+The market trades a risky asset whose efficient price $P^*$ is driven by the following diffusion:

+where $W$ is a standard Brownian motion and $\sigma>0$ is a fixed volatility constant.
+Let $P_T^{cl}$ denote the clearing price of the auction determined by the stock exchange at time $T$.
+The efficient price $P^*$ can be interpreted as the fair no-arbitrage value of the asset, or more realistically, the mid-price of a co-existing limit order book.
 It acts as the fundamental benchmark from which players aim to deviate in order to generate profit during the auction.